Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * accounts

 This app allowed a user to create an account and also contained a profile page for each user.
+This app was reused from the CI module on django ecommerce project, which I had followed previously.
+Authorship of this app is credited to CI.

 * cart
 This app enabled a user to place items on the cart ready for purchase.